spectralvortex/jl-ImageCollector-_Python/README.md

 Usage:
 1. Run the python file: jl_image_collector.py
 2. In the user interface:
-   a.
-Select the source folder (the folder with the images you want to copy).
+	1. Select the source folder (the folder with the images you want to copy).
-   b.
-Select the target folder (the folder where you want to copy the images).
+	2. Select the target folder (the folder where you want to copy the images).
-   c.
-Click "Start Copy".
+	3. Click "Start Copy".
-4. Wait for the script to finish and close the window.
+3. Wait for the script to finish and close the window.
-5. The copied images, together with a log file with all the images initially found, is now in the target folder.
+4. The copied images, together with a log file with all the images initially found, is now in the target folder.

 This code is made in cooperation with GPT-4 and GitHub Copilot.
 This code is released under the MIT license.